calvinhon/ft_transcendence/documentation/project-report/PRESENTATION_README.txt

   Slide 15: Advanced features
   Slide 16: GDPR and security compliance
   Slide 17: Testing and quality assurance
-  Slide 18: Monitoring and observability
-  Slide 19: Deployment and infrastructure
+  Slide 18: Monitoring and observability (removed in this build) Slide 19: Deployment and infrastructure
   Slide 20: Project statistics